APPLICATION STRATEGY 2019: Arizona Antelope

 - Click whether you are a resident or nonresident and indicate how many points you currently possess.

 - Select your minimum percentage of odds for drawing the tag.
 This can be very good for weeding out units with easier to draw tags.

 - Select which season(s) you are wishing to hunt.
 Have other hunts going on throughout the fall?
 You can also set your date parameters and Filtering 2.0 will automatically find what's in season that time of the year.

 - Choose what harvest percentages you would like to see in the units.

 - Choose the Public Land percentages you would like to see.

-- Lastly, click on any of the remaining units to read in-depth profiles containing valuable information.
+- Lastly, click on any of the remaining units to read in-depth Unit Profiles containing valuable information.

 When it comes to antelope in Arizona, using a bow rather than a gun will get you a tag much sooner.
 Bowhunting opens up quite a few units for those who otherwise would have been waiting two to three times as long to draw a tag.